 - Teaching Arrangements

-- This paper is taught through lecturers and tutorials.
+This paper is taught through lectures and tutorials.

 - Durkheim's Division of Labour in Society